ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 #### Compose existing operators when possible

-Considerable thought has been put into the operators provided by RAC, and they have been validated through automated tests and through their real world use in other projects.
+Considerable thought has been put into the operators provided by ReactiveSwift, and they have been validated through automated tests and through their real world use in other projects.
 An operator that has been written from scratch may not be as robust, or might not handle a special case that the built-in operators are aware